 The Irishman is the story of real-life Teamster leader and mafia hitman, Frank Sheeran, brought to life with a grim and emotionally repressed portrayal by Robert De Niro.
 The film’s opening is classic Scorsese, a long tracking shot accompanied by the sounds of “In the Still of the Night,” a golden oldie from 1956.
 But it’s the early 2000’s, and the camera is winding its way through a retirement home, not The Copacabana.
 It eventually settles on Frank, in his early 80s, sitting in a wheelchair talking to himself, or us, or perhaps his god.
 Frank is narrating his exploits, beginning with a 1975 road trip with his friend and Pennsylvania Mafia boss, Russell Bufalino, played with serpentine menace by Joe Pesci.
 They’re making their way to a wedding while picking up jewelry store pay-offs along the way.
-Flashbacks within flashbacks reveal how the two first met, became friends, and by extension, how Frank got involved with the Mafia and Jimmy Hoffa.
+Flashbacks within flashbacks reveal how the two first met, became friends, and, by extension, how Frank got involved with the Mafia and Jimmy Hoffa.

 Perhaps to accommodate the digital de-aging technology used to shave decades off faces, Scorsese’s camera is more stationary than usual.
 Regardless, his less vigorous camerawork fits the somber subject matter; a character study of a particular breed of man shaped by his combat experience in World War II and instilled with an amoral loyalty that makes him a dream recruit for the mafia.
 It’s precisely because of Frank’s good-soldier loyalty that he becomes Jimmy Hoffa’s bodyguard and close friend.
 But loyalty can’t exist without betrayal, and Scorsese explores that dichotomy with surprising empathy.
 When Hoffa refuses to accommodate the will of the mafia, he triggers a Steinbeckian tragedy on par with Of Mice and Men.